scrasmussen/studious-LCW/introCompilers/AST/final/README.txt

 Step 1
 ======
 To compile all required files enter the following command.
-All needed files are copied and compiled.
+All the required files are copied and compiled.

 shell$ make